 (7) The police officer to whom a sealed drug movement bag is given under subregulation (6) shall —

-(a) convey it to a police officer at the Drug Received Room at Police Headquarters in Perth; and
+(a) convey it to a police officer or a staff member of the Police Service at the Drug Received Room at Police Headquarters in Perth; and

 (b) obtain a receipt for it.

+(7a) A staff member of the Police Service employed in the work unit within the Police Service responsible for receipt, storage, analysis and destruction of seized drugs is a person authorised —

+(a) for the purposes of sections 5(1), 6(2), 7(2) and 14(3) of the Act, to have possession of a —

+(i) pipe or other utensil; or

+(ii) prohibited drug; or

+(iii) prohibited plant; or

+(iv) substance that contains, or substances that together contain, a quantity of a category 1 or category 2 item that exceeds the quantity prescribed in relation to the item,

+while performing a function of his or her position and while on police premises; and

+(b) for the purposes of the Act, to have possession of a dangerous substance while performing a function of his or her position and while on police premises.

 (8) In this regulation —

 “chosen analyst or botanist” means analyst or botanist chosen by the relevant applicant under section 27A of the Act;